-Normalization refers to a concept from database design with the aim of eliminating redundancies, i.e. duplications in the database.
+Normalization refers to a concept from database design to eliminate redundancies, i.e. duplications in the database.
 This saves storage space and also prevents anomalies from occurring.

 What is a relational database?